gfkpth/nominalperson_cldf/README.md

 cldfbench new
 ```

 I am moving one level up in the file structure because I created my virtual environment inside the target folder.
-If you're using a system installed cldfbench (or create your virtual environment in a different location), you can just run `cldfbench new` in the parent folder of where you want your cldf folder to sit.
+If you're using a system-installed cldfbench (or create your virtual environment in a different location), you can just run `cldfbench new` in the parent folder of where you want your cldf folder to sit.

 2. Insert any raw data that should be integrated into the dataset into the `raw/` Folder.

-3. Run catconfig to install a [glottolog](https://github.com/glottolog/glottolog) into the local system and create a catalog.ini file pointing to it.
+3. Run catconfig to install [glottolog](https://github.com/glottolog/glottolog) into the local system and create a catalog.ini file pointing to it.
 To make the API for glottolog available you also need to install the package `pyglottolog`, which I suggest installing before if it is not available in your system/virtual environment.

 ```shell
 pip install pyglottolog